rcxwhiz/server-down-notifier/README.md

 # server-down-notifier
-This program is made to send a text if a server goes down with some other options.
+This program is made to send a text if your Minecraft server goes down with some other options.
 # Requirements
 - Python 3.6+
 - gmail account